soyjubilado/AdventOfCode/2023/README.md

     then I repeated.
 Part 1 took about 5 seconds in this implementation.
 After I rewrote the function for Part 2, Part 1 ran in 0.03 seconds.

-    For Part 2 I knew I needed to be a little more efficient, so I rewrote the function to do one column at a time, and slid all the rocks that could be moved.
+    The rewrite for Part 2 logically approached one column at a time, iterating the column from top to bottm and sliding every free rock as far north as it could go.
 That algorithm was *O*(width of grid).

-    Additionally for Part 2, I was happy with my DRY implementation of the TiltRocks() function which was called by TiltNorth(), TiltWest(), etc.
+    I was especially happy with my DRY implementation of the TiltRocks() function called by TiltNorth(), TiltWest(), etc.

     It was tempting to just solve Part 2 by figuring out the cycle manually, but coding a generic solution didn't take too long.
+There are some magic numbers in the code because there's no way to guess where the cycle would start without a little trial and error.

+### Day 15

+  - Nothing especially difficult here except reading instructions.